-The Author Status Inquiry System (ASIS) provides information to authors regarding the status of their manuscripts automatically via the World Wide Web at the URL http://authors.aps.org/STATUS/.
-Telephone inquiries regarding status are discouraged, since the interruption of normal office procedures can cause delays.
-In those cases when clarification of the information from ASIS is needed, send an electronic mail message to pre@aps.org (with subject line, for example, Status EF12345 Jones).
+The Author Status Inquiry System (ASIS) provides information to authors regarding the status of their manuscripts automatically at http://authors.aps.org/STATUS/.
+If clarification of ASIS is needed, send an email message to pre@aps.org (with subject line, for example, Status EF12345 Jones).